-- \$240.5 million to develop, expand, and launch virtual care and mental health tools to support Canadians during the COIVD-19 pandemic. - A partnership between the Federal Government, Provinces, Territories, and stakeholders, this investment will be used to create digital platforms and applications, improve access to virtual mental health supports, and expand capacity to deliver health care virtually, including projects to reach vulnerable Canadians.

-o This investment will:
+- \$240.5 million to develop, expand, and launch virtual care and mental health tools to support Canadians during the COIVD-19 pandemic. - A partnership between the Federal Government, Provinces, Territories, and stakeholders, this investment will be used to create digital platforms o This investment will:

 - Help Canadians safely engage with their regular health providers and specialist health services through telephone, text, or video-conferencing; - ii.
 Support access to mental health supports and reliable health information in a safe and secure manner, which will reduce the pressure on our health system; - iii.
-Help governments, public health officials, hospitals, and health care facilities make evidence-based decisions; and
+Help governments, public health officials, hospitals, and health care facilities make evidence-based decisions; and - iv.

-- iv.
 Support Federal, Provincial, and Territorial initiatives in collaboration with innovators, health stakeholders, and organizations like Canada Health Infoway, to expand virtual health services to Canadians. - The investment will also support a growing family of digital tools to help support the physical and mental health and well-being of Canadians during COVID-19.
 These include: - i.
 Wellness Together Canada, an online portal dedicated to mental wellness and substance use support. - ii.
 Canada COVID-19, a mobile app that features a symptom tracker, a self-assessment tool, trustworthy up-to-date information on COVID-19, as well as information on mental health and substance use support. - iii.
 Get Updates on COVID-19, a web-based email service that provides subscribers with critical information related to the pandemic.

-242. April 28th - Principles for Restarting the Canadian Economy
+245. April 28th - Principles for Restarting the Canadian Economy